Ángel Nesbitt: Sugar Land Skeeters

 On June 29, 2018, Nesbitt signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
 He was released on August 10, 2018.

 Pericos de Puebla

 On May 3, 2019, Nesbitt signed with the Pericos de Puebla of the Mexican League.
 He was released on May 14, 2019.

 Lexington Legends

 On February 22, 2022, Nesbitt signed with the Lexington Legends of the Atlantic League of Professional Baseball.
+However, he made no appearances for the club and became a free agent following the season.

+Sioux City Explorers

+On March 5, 2024, Nesbitt signed with the Sioux City Explorers of the American Association of Professional Baseball.
+Nesbitt did not make an appearance for the club before he was released on June 5.